Pomax/are-we-flying/docs/index.md

 const SMALL_TRIM = radians(0.001);
 const LARGE_TRIM = radians(0.035);

+// Similar to the flyLevel code, we have no features yet, but we'll
+// be adding those as we go, so we can quickly and easily compare
+// how our code behaves when we turn a feature on or off. const FEATURES = {};

+// Then, our actual "hold altitude" function, which we're going to
+// keep as dumb" as the "fly level" code: each time we call it, it
+// gets to make a recommendation, without any kind of history tracking
+// or future predictions.
+This keeps the code simple, and allows us
+// to hot-reload the code.
 export async function altitudeHold(autopilot, state) {
-  // Each plane has different min/max pitch trim values, so how big should our trim steps be? const { trim } = autopilot;
+  // Each plane has different min/max pitch trim values, so
+  // let's find out what our current plane's values are: const { trim } = autopilot;
   let trimLimit = state.pitchTrimLimit[0];
   trimLimit = trimLimit === 0 ?
 10 : trimLimit;

-  const small = constrainMap(trimLimit, 5, 20, SMALL_TRIM, LARGE_TRIM);
+  // And then determine a "lower end" and "upper end" trim step: const small = constrainMap(trimLimit, 5, 20, SMALL_TRIM, LARGE_TRIM);
   const trimStep = 10 * small;

-  // What are our current vertical speed parameters? const { verticalSpeed: VS, dVS } = state;
+  // Next: what are our current vertical speed parameters? const { verticalSpeed: VS, dVS } = state;
   const maxVS = DEFAULT_MAX_VS;

-  // And what should those parameters be, instead, if want to maintain our altitude? let { targetVS } = await getTargetVS(autopilot, state, maxVS);
+  // And what should those parameters be instead, if want to maintain our altitude? let { targetVS } = await getTargetVS(autopilot, state, maxVS);
   const diff = targetVS - VS;

+  // Just like in the flyLevel code, we first determine an update
+  // to our trim, and then apply that only once we're done figuring out
-  let update = 0;
+  // all the increments and decrements that should involve: let update = 0;

-  // Just like before: update the trim to nudge us towards the correct vertical speed: update += constrainMap(diff, -maxVS, maxVS, -trimStep, trimStep);
+  // Set our update to trim towards the correct vertical speed: update += constrainMap(diff, -maxVS, maxVS, -trimStep, trimStep);

   // And if we're accelerating too much, counter-act that a little: